xinwenfu/VChat_GMON_SEH/README.md

 	<img src="Images/I5.png" width=800>

-	* After capturing the packets, right click a TCP stream and click follow!
+	* After capturing the packets, right-click a TCP stream and click follow!
 This allows us to see all of the output.

 		<img src="Images/I6.png" width=400>

-8. However even though the return address does not change, by observing the SEH records we can see there has been a change there!
+8. However, even though the return address does not change, by observing the SEH records, we can see there has been a change there!

 	<img src="Images/I6b.png" width=400>